V-Sekai/manuals/decisions/20211031-create-a-demo-viewer-gallery.md

-# Create a demo viewer gallery
+# Proposed: Create a demo viewer gallery

 ## Context and Problem Statement